-Jasmine does it all the time, and it means you only have to fork out for flights and food – accommodation is free!
-With the price of holidaying abroad going up as Sterling stays low, now is a fantastic time to start planning a long weekend away.
+Jasmine does it all the time, and it means you only have to fork out for transport and food – accommodation is free!
+With the price of holidaying abroad going up as Sterling stays low, now is a fantastic time to start planning a weekend (or longer) away.

 - What does house swapping involve?

 - Is it expensive?

 - How does house-swapping work?

 - Things don’t always go according to plan